 How to Warm Cold Feet

 How to keep warm with poor circulation doesn’t have to be difficult providing you use the right methods for your particular condition.
-If your feet are always cold then here are our top suggestions to help poor blood circulation and keep your hands and feet warm.
+If your feet are always cold then here are some of my other top suggestions to help poor blood circulation and keep your hands and feet warm.

-Our suggestions range from the simple to the hi-tec so there are suggestions to help cold feet that will suit every budget.
-Here are our top tips and strategies to help you feel warmer.
+These suggestions range from the simple to the hi-tec so there are solutions to get warm feet that will suit every budget.
+Here are my top tips and strategies to help you feel warmer.

 How to Keep Feet Warm When Sitting